pyze/iOS-Library-iOS7/README.md

 # iOS-Library-iOS7
 iOS-Library for apps targeting iOS 7 as minimum deployment target (Not Recommended)
+If your app targets iOS 8 and higher, see: https://github.com/pyze/iOS-Library (Recommended)

 <a href="http://pyze.com" target="_Pyze"><img src="http://pyze.com/images/pyze-horizontal-color-RGB.svg" height="90" alt="Pyze"/></a>